basteyy/php-proxy-app/README.md

 ## Keep it up-to-date

-Application itself rarely will change, vast majority of changes will be done to its requirement packages like php-proxy.
+Application itself rarely will change, the vast majority of changes will be done to its requirement packages like php-proxy.
 Simply call this command once in a while to make sure your proxy is always using the latest versions.

 ```
 composer update